“I’ll do it tomorrow” – procrastination in doctoral studies

 While talking to doctoral students about self-leadership the other day, one student brought up the topic of procrastination.
 As this is an important topic, that many struggle with, especially during remote work, I thought a blog post would be in order.

 What makes procrastination so prevalent in academia?
 The academic environment has been called ”procrastination friendly” due to the high prevalence of procrastination among both under-graduate and graduate students.
-Autonomy, long deadlines, lack of structure and lack of support are only some of the features of academia that increases the chances of procrastination.
+Autonomy, long deadlines, lack of structure and lack of support are only some of the features of academia that increase the chances of procrastination.

 “We argue that increased attention to such procrastination-friendly factors in academic environments is important and that relatively minor measures to reduce their detrimental effects may have substantial benefits for students, institutions, and society.”Svartdal, Dahl, Gamst-Klaussen, Koppenborg & Klingsieck (2020)